From the premiums you pay to the checks you collect, it's important to understand the tax implications of disability insurance.

 - The tax treatment of disability insurance premiums

-- The tax treatment of government disability benefits
+- The tax treatment of disability insurance benefits

 Read on to learn more.